cassandre-tech/cassandre-trading-bot/docs/docs/tutorial/write-strategy-unit-test.md

 ---
+lang: en-US
 title: Write your strategy unit tests
-lang: en-US
-toc: false
+description: Cassandre tutorial - Write your strategy unit tests
 ---

 # Write your strategy unit test

 ## What are we going to do ?

-Our goal is to check that our strategy is making gains.
-We can't predict the future, so we will test it on historical data with a simulated exchange provided by Cassandre (Our dry mode).
+Our goal is to check that our strategy can make gains.
+We can't predict the future, so we will test it on historical data with a simulated exchange provided by Cassandre (AKA [dry mode](../cassandre_basics/dry-mode-and-backtesting.md)).
-TODO ajouter lien

 There is three steps:

-- Configure how much fake assets you want to put on your trade account.
+- Configure how much fake assets your strategy will play with.
 - Download and import the historical data Cassandre will send to your strategy.
 - Write the unit tests that check the gains we made when all historical tickers will have been treated by your strategy.

 ## Configure assets

-To correctly simulate the behavior your strategy, you need tell Cassandre dry mode how much assets you will play with.
+To correctly simulate the behavior your strategy, you need tell Cassandre dry mode how many assets the strategy can use.

-This is done by creating csv files starting with `user-` and ending with `csv` in the `my-trading-bot/src/test/resources` directory.
+This is done by creating csv files starting with `user-` and ending with `csv` in the `src/test/resources` directory.

-If you open `my-trading-bot/src/test/resources/user-trade.csv`, you will find those data:
+For example, if you open `src/test/resources/user-trade.csv`, you will find those data:

 ```
 BTC,0.99962937